pvdrz/pijama/notes.md

 #### Add

-The instruction we will use for add is `ADD r/m64, r64` which has the opcode `REX.W + 01 /r`.
-The first operand is encoded in the `r/m` field and the second one in the `reg` field.
-However, intel puts the arguments in the reverse order as we do.
-Meaning that this instruction adds to the first operand, not to the second.
-Putting that detail aside, emitting this instruction should be straightforward.
+The instruction we will use for add is `ADD r/m64, r64` which encodes the first operand in the `r/m` field and the second one in the `reg` field.
+We have to be careful with the syntax order but other than that, emitting this instruction should be straightforward.

-We test this instruction in the same way as we did with the load address instruction:
+We test this instruction in the same way as we did with the load address
+instruction:

 ```objdump
 Disassembly of section .text: